MrPhussy/Archon/deployment/railway/RAILWAY_DEPLOYMENT.md

 4. Connect your Archon repository (fork this repo if you haven't already)
 5. IMPORTANT: Railway requires a root Dockerfile, so we've included a placeholder Dockerfile at the root level
 6. Railway will use the `railway.toml` file for the actual multi-service configuration (not railway.json)
+7. The builder in railway.toml is now set to "DOCKER" to ensure proper multi-service deployment

 ### 2. Configure Services